NhungNguyen04/AI-Assignments/README.md

-# Course Assignments Repository
+# AI Assignments Repository

-This repository contains all the assignments for the [Artificial Intelligence] course.
+This repository contains all the assignments for the Artificial Intelligence course.
 Each assignment is organized in its own folder with the necessary files and instructions.

 ## Assignments